cyocum/cyocum.github.io/_posts/2020-06-07-Human-Curation-and-Digital-Datasets.md

 several generations away from their ancestor is also encoded as their direct ancestor which creates a cyclical structure in the genealogy.
 This visual inspection is the basis for Thansich's previous article and for his current work on IrishGen.
+An concrete example of this will be covered in a future post.

 The audit approach is manual and labour intensive.
 While invaluable, it is not a sustainable process as it heavily relies on people who are